Manchick0/John/README.md

 ## Path Your Way Through 👣

-The John library secretly has a **DSL** built specifically for **arbitrary** JSON navigation, called [Json Paths](./src/main/java/com/manchickas/john/path/JsonPath.java).
+The John library has a **DSL** built for quick JSON navigation, called [Json Paths](./src/main/java/com/manchickas/john/path/JsonPath.java).
 The syntax was specifically designed to strongly resemble _file-system paths_.

 A JSON Path consists of multiple segments.
-Each segment is separated from the preceding one with a forward slash.
+Each segment is separated from the preceding one with a forward slash, and represents a property in a JSON object.
 The path may start with a **dot** `./`, specifying it's relative to the current node.

 > [!NOTE]
 > Paths are **always relative** to the node they get resolved against.
-> Including a dot at the very beginning of the path is a purely **stylistic choice**, unless you're pairing it with the _subscript operator_, or using it as a _root-path_.
+> Including a dot at the very beginning of the path is purely a **stylistic choice**, unless you're pairing it with the _subscript operator_, or using it as a _root-path_.

+A segment may be followed by a **subscript operator**, in form of `segment[0]`.
+The subscript operator expects the segment to resolve to an array, and then accesses the element of that array at the provided index.
+Subscript operators may be chained for multidimensional arrays.

 ## Fail-fast Model 🧨